top of page

 What should you do if your child is not receiving the provision set out in their EHCP?

-1) Discuss it with school
+1. Discuss it with the school.

-2) Complain
+3. Complain

 IPSEA provides a model letter that you can use as a template to make your complaint.
-Use your LA’s online complaints process to submit the complaint.
-You can find this by online searching for the name of your LA + formal complaint.
+Use your LA's online complaints process to submit the complaint.
+You can find this by searching online for the name of your LA + "formal complaint".

-3) Consider changes to the EHC plan
+1. Consider changes to the EHC plan.

-If your EHC plan is not specific about exactly what must be provided, by whom, how often and for how long, it will be much harder to enforce.
+2. If your EHC plan is not specific about exactly what must be provided, by whom, how often and for how long, it will be much harder to enforce.

 If you are having difficulties getting the support you need because the EHCP is not specific enough, you need to ask for an early annual review of the EHCP and use this process to improve the detail in Section F.